firebase/firebase-js-sdk/packages/firestore/CONTRIBUTING.md

 ### Setting up the Firestore emulator

-The unit and integration tests require that the Firestore emulator is running on port 8080, which is default when running it via CLI.
+The integration tests require that the Firestore emulator is running on port 8080, which is default when running it via CLI.

   * [Install the Firebase CLI](https://firebase.google.com/docs/cli/).